 For me, meditation was instrumental in developing the patience needed for true change.
 What works for you?
 How do you develop patience for yourself in times of upcoming or current change?

 Rushing through the process or finding a quick fix rarely works.
 All good work—whether it’s a project or true change—comes from patience.
-Up next week: the strategic considerations I took (and wished I took) in preparing for the leap.
+Up next: the strategic considerations I took (and wished I took) in preparing for the leap.